 The prize is designed to honor “a librarian who has faced adversity with integrity and dignity intact,” according to the award proposal.
-ALA council gave the prize a thumbs-up at the ALA Midwinter Meeting held in Philadelphia January 24-28, 2014.
+ALA council gave the prize a thumbs-up at the ALA Midwinter Meeting held in Philadelphia from January 24-28, 2014.

 “We’re all trying to envision what this certificate might be,” says Nanette Perez, program officer at ALA’s Office for Intellectual Freedom (OIF), who worked to bring Snicket’s idea to the table.